 - The caller and SomeObject does not have to contain logic for checking privileges.
-It is always returned by the factory, and the factory picks the SomeObject with correct behavior. - Concrete versions of SomeObject does not have to implement code for functions that are not callable by the level of privilege to which it is developed. - The LowPrivilegeSomeObject does not need to implement the Write function.
+It is always returned by the factory, and the factory picks the SomeObject with correct behavior. - It is easy to change the security credentials by changing which concrete factory is used.
+(This is similar to another pattern which we will not discuss in class). - Concrete versions of SomeObject does not have to implement code for functions that are not callable by the level of privilege to which it is developed. - The LowPrivilegeSomeObject does not need to implement the Write function.